Induced replication and the assessment of models: Numerical performance

 \subsection{Matched pairs}

 Data were generated from a joint model for matched pairs $(Y_{j0},Y_{j1})_{j=1}^m$ in which an additive treatment effect $\Delta^*$ operates on the rate scale for Weibull distributed outcomes with baseline rate parameters $(\gamma_j)_{j=1}^m$ and shape parameter $\varsigma$, where $(\gamma_j)_{j=1}^m$ were generated from a standard uniform distribution.
 The assumed model is exponential with a multiplicative rate parameter as in Example \ref{exIntro}.
 This notional parameter was estimated by maximum likelihood based on the density function of the ratios $Z_j=Y_{j1}/Y_{j0}$ which, from \eqref{eqDistExpMult} is $\psi/(1+\psi z)^2$.
-Fisher's statistic $2\sum_{j=1}^m U_j(\hat\psi)$ was then constructed based on \eqref{eqDistExpMult} with $\psi^*$ replaced by $\hat\psi$ and $z$ replaced by $Z_j$; Table \ref{tabAdditive} reports the results.
+Fisher's statistic $2\sum_{j=1}^m \log U_j(\hat\psi)$ was then constructed based on \eqref{eqDistExpMult} with $\psi^*$ replaced by $\hat\psi$ and $z$ replaced by $Z_j$; Table \ref{tabAdditive} reports the results.
 At $(\Delta^*, \varsigma)=(0,1)$, the true model intersects with the postulated model with null treatment effect, captured by value $\psi=1$.
 Thus, the proportion of rejected tests of size $\alpha$ would be $\alpha$ by construction if $\psi$ was perfectly estimated.
 Table \ref{tabAdditive} reports a beneficial under-rejection rate in that case.
-Elsewhere in the parameter space, power to detect departures from the model increases rapidly to 1 with increasing $m$ except when $\varsigma=1$, where the true Weibull distribution collapses to the exponential and therefore is closer to the point at which the true and postulated models intersect.
-Both the true distribution and the postulated one are in this example constructed from a parameter space whose dimension diverges at the same rate as the sample size $m$, so both models are semiparametric.
+Elsewhere in the parameter space, power to detect departures from the model increases to 1 with increasing $m$ except when $\varsigma=1$, where the true Weibull distribution collapses to the exponential and therefore is closer to the point at which the true and postulated models intersect.
+Both the true distribution and those in the postulated model are in this example constructed from a parameter space whose dimension diverges at the same rate as the sample size $m$, so both models are semiparametric.

 We also assessed the approach based on \eqref{eqConfSet} without estimation of the notional parameter $\psi$, computing the proportion of confidence sets that were empty.
-If the parameter space of permissible values is constrained to some reasonable interval such as $[0,4]$, then such an approach tends to be more powerful for the sample sizes reported, but a larger range, say $[0,10]$ requires a much larger sample size in order for the confidence set to be empty with high probability.
+If the parameter space of permissible values is constrained to some reasonable interval such as $[0,4]$, then such an approach tends to be more powerful for the sample sizes reported, but a larger range, say $[0,10]$ requires a much larger sample size in order for the confidence set to be empty with high probability; numerical results are not reported.